ApostleLegion/apostle_dnd/11-19 Apostle D&D/14 Geography/14.01 City State of Ahms/Ahms Overview.md

 # The City State of Ahms
 [The Infernal Lands](../Geography%20Overview.md)

+The city of magical light and plentiful food, for those that can pay for it.
+This city is considered the capital of the underground network of tunnels that people call the [Infernal Lands](../Geography%20Overview.md).
+Its wealthy aristocratic hierarchy own the lands that produce food for the city, and by doing so own the city.
+This is the most wealthy and beautiful city in the system of caves.

 The City State of Ahms is a light and airy city.

 With artificial light and good soil, Ahms is the food distributor for the [Infernal Lands](../Geography%20Overview.md).
 With large plantations, beautiful homes, and clean districts, Ahms radiates wealth.
 With Its prestigious occupants, most are unaware of the grueling secrets that lie inside the beautiful city.